Occupational Safety and Health

 In addition to establishing health promotion plans in accordance with the regulations, the health management system conducts analysis based on employees’ health reports.
 When anomalies are detected, a comprehensive monitoring mechanism is designed according to the type and severity of conditions.
 The mechanism includes classification, tracking and medical consultation in order to provide employees with effective, systematic and continuous health management.
 During the process, occupational physicians and nurses provide holistic health risk assessment and control, offering complete care to safeguard employees’ health.

-FENC production sites in mainland China offer annual health checks to employees who have completed one year of employment.
-The health center establishes a comprehensive health profile for each employee and invites medical doctors to explain employees’ health conditions during the one-on-one consultation.
-Production sites in Vietnam have also arranged preliminary health checks for employees.
+FENC production sites in mainland China provide regular health checkups for employees upon completing one year of employment, and a comprehensive health profile is established for each employee.
+Medical doctors are invited to the production sites to explain employees’ health conditions during the one-on-one consultation.
+FENC production sites in Vietnam provides annual health checkups for employees, and female employees who wish to also receive gynecological checkups.

 2. Health Management for Special Hazardous Operation